wireapp/wire-docs/src/understand/single-sign-on/main.rst

 You can find some of the advantages of :term:`SSO` over more traditional schemes `here <https://en.wikipedia.org/wiki/Single_sign-on>`_.

-Also historically, wire has allowed team admins and owners to manage their users in the team settings app.
+Also historically, wire has allowed team admins and owners to manage their users in the team management app.

 This does not scale as it requires a lot of manual labor for each user.